Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

-Geologist licenses expire on September 30 of even years (e.g., 2018, 2020).
+Geologist licenses expire on September 30 of even years (e.g., 2020, 2022).

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit/debit card to pay your renewal fee.

 If you do not complete renewal before the expiration date, your license will expire.
 It is illegal to practice geology in Delaware while your license is expired.

-To resume practicing in Delaware, you may file a late renewal application for up to three months after the expiration date.
-You must submit a notarized statement that you did not practice geology in Delaware while your license was expired.
+You may file a late renewal application up to three months after the expiration date in DELPROS.
+You must also certify that you did not practice geology in Delaware while your license was expired.
 You must also pay a late fee in addition to the renewal fee.
 Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
 The late period is not a “grace period.”

 If you fail to renew by the end of the three-month period, your license will terminate.
 To resume practicing in Delaware after termination, you must reapply in DELPROS as a new applicant.